 Subd.
 3. Employee charge back.
-Allows an employer to deduct up to 50 percent of the premiums paid by the employer from employee wages.
+Requires an employer to pay a minimum of 50 percent of the premiums under this section.
+Employees must pay the remainder of the premium not paid by the employer through a wage deduction.

 Subd.
 4. Wages and payments subject to premium.
 Sets the maximum earnings or taxable wages on which premiums are assessed as the FICA/Social Security wage base (\$160,200 for 2023).
 Employers and employees pay the premium percentage set under this section on all earnings up to that amount.
-For example, 0.7 percent of \$160,200 or up to \$1,121.40 per employee for an employer participating in both family and medical benefits programs under this chapter.
+For example, 0.7 percent of \$160,200 or up to \$1,121.40 per employee for both family and medical benefits programs under the chapter.

 Subd.
 5. Annual premium rates.
-Provides initial annual percentage rates for premiums from July 1, 2025, through June 30, 2026 as: 0.7 percent for employers participating in both programs; 0.57 percent for employers participating in the medical benefit program only; and 0.13 percent for employers participating in the family benefit program only.
+Provides initial annual percentage rates for premiums from July 1, 2025, through June 30, 2026, as: 0.7 percent for both programs; 0.57 percent for the medical benefit program only; and 0.13 percent for the family benefit program only.

 Subd.
 6. Premium rate adjustments.
 Sets the formula by which annual premium percentage rates increase or decrease each year starting July 1, 2026.
+Requires the rate to be set annually by July 31st going forward.
 Under the formula, the commissioner must calculate 1.45 times the amount disbursed under the program during the prior year, ending on September 30.
 The amount remaining in the program account is subtracted from the resulting sum.
 The resulting difference is divided by the total wages in covered employment (an amount determined currently by DEED).
 The resulting quotient is rounded down to the nearest one-hundredth of one percent.
 The result is the premium rate for the following year.